 8-channel video Installation and vocal performance

-Such is the Game of Authenticity is a 35 minute musical performance that takes place within an 8-channel video installation in the main hall at MoMA PS1.
-Two identical videos are projected side by side as a digital backdrop for Motalebi's vocal performance; in these videos the camera surveys a large industrial interior punctuated by paper stage-sets, filmed by Colin Whitaker.
-Six related videos featuring a sculptural stage-set from the 'Studies in Authenticity (Crystal Series)' are also projected throughout the gallery, refracting this locus of staging and the visual dramaturgy of the performance in a 360 degree span.
-More recently composed music from the performance will be released as Tender Mortal Means, EP (Static Recital, 2010).
+Such is the Game of Authenticity is a 35 minute musical performance taking place within an 8-channel video installation in the main hall at MoMA PS1.
+The stage is designated by two identical videos projected side by side as a digital backdrop for the vocal performance; in these videos the camera surveys a large industrial interior punctuated by paper stage-sets, filmed by Colin Whitaker.
+Six related videos featuring a sculptural stage-set from the 'Studies in Authenticity (Crystal Series)' are also projected throughout the gallery, refracting the visual dramaturgy of the performance in a 360 degree span.
+Musical score from the performance will be released as Tender Mortal Means, EP (Static Recital, 2010).

-With video projections running as a virtual backdrop, this piece best articulates my interest up until this point in the capacity of vocal performance to mid-wife experience, and the participation of the audience of a result of that.
-This performance is an exploration of vocal expression - what it means to use the voice in a way that conducts the most human of gestures possible - but also expressionism as an artistic idiom in general.
-I had a certain mise en scene in mind, one that vaguely conjures Greek theater and also early music videos from the 80s, but if they were married inside a paper thin Goetheanum.
-Both gorgeous and possibly cringe-making, simple but by no means inane, or ironic; earnest, but also certainly spiritual; virtuosic and scary, but not at all mean-spirited.
+With video projections running as a virtual backdrop, this piece best articulates my interest in the capacity of vocal performance to mid-wife experience and the exchange with the audience.
+It explores vocal expression —what it means to use the voice, the voice as most human of gestures possible —but also expressionism as an artistic idiom in general.
+I had a certain mise en scene in mind for the music, one that vaguely conjures ancient Greek theater and also a graphic music video set, but if they were married inside a paper thin, disposable Goetheanum.
+Like anything worth seeing, I had hoped it would be gorgeous and possibly cringe-making, simple but not inane, or ironic; earnest, but also certainly spiritual; virtuosic but not at all mean-spirited.

 New Mexico, April 2009